OsbornNyakaru/Dart-Object-Oriented-Programming/README.md

 This Dart program does not have any external dependencies beyond the Dart SDK.

 ## Author
-This Dart program was authored by [Your Name].
+This Dart program was authored by Osborn Nyakaru.

 ## License
-This Dart program is released under the [LICENSE NAME] license.
+This Dart program is released under the MIT license.
 See the LICENSE file for details.